CasperGrey/Buddy/README.md

    - Or manually trigger the workflow in GitHub Actions

 The GitHub Actions workflow will:
-- Login to Azure using service principal
+- Authenticate with Azure using publish profile
 - Build the application
 - Deploy to Azure App Service
 - Configure environment variables